boxboat/k8s-on-azure-wkshp-slg/lab-aks.md

 kubectl get pods
 ```

-## Making Clippy reliable
+## Making the application reliable

-If clippy is not running, let's make it reliable by making a Kubernetes deployment.
+Let's make Clippy reliable by making a Kubernetes deployment.

 You can keep using the Azure Cloud Shell, or authenticate from your own workstation (you'll have to `az login` first).